No burn permits will be issued May 1st – September 30th for properties within Larimer County with an elevation of 6000 ft and over.

 - Pile debris in open areas away from standing timber and structures.

-- Piles should be no larger than 8 feet wide and 6 feet high.
+- Piles should be no larger than 8-10 feet in diameter at the base and 6 feet high.

 - There shall be no burning when current or expected winds exceed 10 miles per hour.